aau-network-security/haaukins/readme.md

 <h1>Haaukins </h1>
 </div>

 Haaukins is a highly accessible and automated virtualization platform for security education, it has three main components (Docker, Virtualbox and Golang), the communication and orchestration between the components managed using Go programming language.
 The main reason of having Go environment to manage and deploy something on Haaukins platform is that Go’s easy concurrency and parallelism mechanism.
-Want to get more insight about architecture of Haaukins visit [architecture page](https://github.com/aau-network-security/haaukins/wiki/Architecture-of-Haaukins)

 Our primary aim to involve anyone who desire to learn capturing the flag concept in cyber security which is widely accepted approach to learn how to find vulnerability on a system.
 Despite of all existing platform, Haaukins provides its own virtualized environment to you with operating system which designed to find vulnerabilities